castorini/anserini/README.md

 + Use Anserini in Python via [Pyserini](docs/pyserini.md)!
 + Anserini integrates with SolrCloud via [Solrini](docs/solrini.md)!
 + Anserini integrates with Elasticsearch via [Elasterini](docs/elastirini.md)!

+## How Can I Contribute?

+If you've found Anserini to be helpful, we have a simple request for you to contribute back.
+In the course of replicating baseline results on standard test collections, please let us know if you're successful by sending us a pull request with a simple note, like what appears at the bottom of [the Robust04 page](docs/regressions-robust04.md).
+Replicability is important to us, and we'd like to know about successes as well as failures.
+Since the regression documentation is auto-generated, pull requests should be sent against the [raw templates](https://github.com/castorini/anserini/tree/master/src/main/resources/docgen/templates).
+In turn, you'll be recognized as a [contributor](https://github.com/castorini/anserini/graphs/contributors).

+Beyond that, there are always [open issues](https://github.com/castorini/anserini/issues) we would appreciate help on!

 ## Release History